Portella della Ginestra massacre: Film depictions

 Salvatore Giuliano is a 1962 Italian film directed by Francesco Rosi.
 Shot in a neo-realist documentary, non-linear style, it follows the lives of those involved with Giuliano.
-When Rosi came to Sicily in 1961 to re-enact the Portella Della Ginestra sequence massacre for the film, the trauma from 14 years earlier was still fresh.
+When Rosi came to Sicily in 1961 to re-enact the Portella Della Ginestra massacre sequence for the film, the trauma from 14 years earlier was still fresh.
 He asked 1,000 peasants to go back and enact exactly what they, their friends and relatives had been through.
 Events nearly slipped out of control.
 When the gunfire sound effects started, the crowd panicked and knocked over one of the cameras in rush to escape; women wept and knelt in prayer; men threw themselves to the ground in agony.
 One old woman, dressed entirely in black, planted herself before the camera and repeated in an anguished wail, "Where are my children?"
 Two of her sons had died at the hands of Giuliano and his gang.

 A deleted scene from The Godfather is an allusion to the events and to Mario Puzo's novel The Sicilian.
 The scene takes place during Michael Corleone's exile in Sicily.
 He and his companions witness a parade of communist marchers headed to Portella delle Ginestre and singing Bandiera Rossa.

 Michael Cimino's 1987 version, a film adaptation of Mario Puzo's The Sicilian, was filmed instead at Sutera and Caltanissetta.

 The massacre was also depicted in 2009 in Giuseppe Tornatore's film Baarìa – La porta del vento.